- Schools -

 There are four Houses at Newhaven College, and each student is allocated to a House upon enrolment: Bass (green) Clarke (yellow), McHaffie (red), and Sambell (blue).
 The aim of the House system is to develop a sense of community within the House where members care for one another and work together for the benefit of all.
 Throughout the year students have the opportunity to participate in various inter-house events.

 Year 7 - Transitioning from Primary School can be daunting and challenging for some students.
 Our Year 10 Peer Support program has been developed to provide a supportive culture within the College.
-Our senior students thrive on becoming mentors and assisting with developing a supportive environment that fosters good relationships across our College community.
+Our senior students thrive on becoming mentors and assist with developing a supportive environment that fosters good relationships across our College community.

 Our Buddy Program involves the Prep and Year 6 students meeting together on a fortnightly basis.
 It is designed to assist the Prep students to settle into their new school surroundings and feel safe and secure from the start.
 This program makes life easier for the Preps at the beginning of the year as they have someone who can look out for them in the playground.

 The College Chaplain supports the emotional, social, and spiritual wellbeing of students, staff, families, and the wider school community by providing pastoral care services and strategies.
 The Chaplain works closely with our wellbeing and allied health staff to support students and their educational outcomes.
 The Chaplain is also involved with the special services that are arranged for Easter, Christmas, and other occasions.

 Our Counselling Team comprises of professional Psychologists and Social Workers.
 Their primary goal is to assist in nurturing and supporting positive mental health outcomes.
 All Newhaven College students are welcome to contact the Counselling team for support, whether that be for a one-off chat, or longer-term support.